Autism and Anxiety: Strategies for Student Wellbeing

 The Autism Training Hub, Giant Steps, Gladesville, Sydney

-Individuals with Autism are at a higher risk of developing comorbid mental health concerns, especially anxiety.
+Autistic individuals are at a higher risk of developing comorbid mental health concerns, especially anxiety.

 However diagnosing anxiety can be difficult, especially when the core characteristics of Autism Spectrum Disorder make identifying emotional states and communicating those to others challenging.
 These difficulties are exacerbated when an individual also has an Intellectual Disability and their comprehension and information processing are affected.